Achievable logoAchievable logo

 $4,000 or more 50% (Regulation T)

-These rules are a bit different for short accounts.
-When an investor sells short stock, they can lose more than the initial value of the investment.
-For example, assume an investor goes short 100 shares at $15.
-Although the initial short position is only $1,500, the investor could lose an unlimited amount of money if the stock were to rise considerably.
-If the stock price went to $50, they would be obligated to spend $5,000 buying it back ($50 x 100 shares), resulting in a $3,500 loss ($1,500 short sale - $5,000 repurchase).
+These rules differ for short accounts.
+When an investor sells short stock, losses can exceed the initial value of the position.
+For example, assume an investor shorts 100 shares at $15.
+The initial short position is $1,500, but the investor could lose an unlimited amount if the stock rises.
+If the stock price rises to $50, the investor must spend $5,000 to buy it back ($50 x 100 shares), resulting in a $3,500 loss ($1,500 short sale - $5,000 repurchase).

-Due to the heightened risk of short positions, margin rules always require a minimum deposit equaling the greater of 50% or $2,000.
-Most importantly - even a small initial short position well below $2,000 will require at least a $2,000 deposit for example:
+Because short positions have higher risk, margin rules require a minimum deposit equal to the greater of 50% or $2,000.
+Most importantly, even a small short position below $2,000 still requires at least a $2,000 deposit.
+For example:

 An investor opens a new margin account and subsequently executes a short sale of 10 shares of ABC stock at $40.
 What is their deposit requirement?

-Regulation T also relates to settlement for both margin and cash accounts.
-Although different securities have their own settlement times, Regulation T settlement is always two business days after regular-way settlement.
-This is the last day the cash for a purchase or the securities for a sale can be delivered.
+Regulation T also sets a payment/delivery deadline for both margin and cash accounts.
+Although different securities have different settlement times, Regulation T settlement is always two business days after regular-way settlement.
+This is the last day cash for a purchase or securities for a sale can be delivered.

-If an investor does not deposit the required cash or securities for a transaction by Regulation T settlement, the broker-dealer maintaining custody of their account must take action.
-They can reach out to the appropriate SRO (usually FINRA) and request an extension for the customer, or can close out the position for the client and freeze their account.
+If an investor doesn’t deposit the required cash or securities by Regulation T settlement, the broker-dealer must take action.
+The firm can request an extension from the appropriate SRO (usually FINRA), or it can close out the position and freeze the account.

-If the firm obtains an extension from an SRO, it gives the customer an extra few days to fulfill their obligation.
-For example, if a customer owes $10,000 for a recent security purchase, they’ll get a few extra days to make the $10,000 deposit.
-Extension requests occur infrequently and are sometimes denied.
+If the firm obtains an extension, the customer gets a few extra days to meet the obligation.
+For example, if a customer owes $10,000 for a recent purchase, they may receive a few additional days to deposit the $10,000.
+Extensions are relatively uncommon and may be denied.

 Equity